James Baldwin: the Price of the Ticket

 "A brilliant film which magnificently evokes Baldwin's spirit."

-"A haunting, beautifully made biography_x0085_Deeply passionate_x0085_Makes you wonder about the other American masters in the ghettos and barrios who won't be able to beat the odds and break out."
+"A haunting, beautifully made biography!
+Deeply passionate.
+Makes you wonder about the other American masters in the ghettos and barrios who won’t be able to beat the odds and break out."